Australian Schoolboys rugby league team: Early years

 Established in 1972, the first Australian Schoolboys rugby league team featured players from New South Wales and one Western Australian player.
 The team did not include any Queensland players as they did not send players to the trials.
-Unlike current day Schoolboys, the team was an Under 16 years age division.
-Coached by future Western Suburbs Magpies Team of the 20th Century coach, Roy Masters, and featuring future internationals Ian Schubert, Craig Young, Les Boyd and Royce Ayliffe, the side toured Great Britain, going undefeated on the tour and scoring 108 tries in their 11 games to their opponents one.
-This would be the last Schoolboys team until 1978.
+The team was initially in the Under-16s division, unlike today.
+Coached by future Western Suburbs Magpies Team of the 20th Century coach, Roy Masters, and featuring future internationals Ian Schubert, Craig Young, Les Boyd, and Royce Ayliffe, the side toured Great Britain, going undefeated on the tour and scoring 108 tries in their 11 games to their opponents' 1.
+This was the last Schoolboys team until 1978.

 In 1978, the first official Australian Schoolboys Championships were held, but NSW Combined Catholic Colleges did not attend.
-For the first time Queensland based high school players trialled and a merit team was selected.
-The first of four Schoolboys merit teams, a merit team is chosen based on the trial games but does not tour or play games together.
+For the first time, Queensland-based high school players trialed, and the first of four 'merit teams' was selected; merit teams do not tour or play games together.

-The Schoolboys returned to touring with the 1979 team, that featured future Australian internationals Ben Elias and Andrew Farrar.
+The Schoolboys returned to touring with the 1979 team, featuring future Australian internationals Ben Elias and Andrew Farrar.
 The team toured France and England and went undefeated.

 1980s

-The first Schoolboys side of the 80's was selected in 1981, when the Schoolboys hosted the touring Junior Kiwis side from New Zealand.
-They played two games with the Schoolboys winning both.
+The first Schoolboys side of the 80's was selected in 1981, when the Schoolboys hosted the touring [Junior Kiwis] side from New Zealand.
+They played two games, with the Schoolboys winning both.
 It was the first time the Schoolboys hosted a tour and played a New Zealand side.

-In 1982, the Schoolboys returned the favour and toured New Zealand for the first time, where they also received their first ever loss, to an Auckland based selection team, 16–10.
+In 1982, the Schoolboys toured New Zealand for the first time, where they also received their first ever loss against an Auckland-based selection team, 16–10.
 The team was captained by future Australian international Paul Langmack and featured another future international in Andrew Ettingshausen.
 Another merit team was selected in 1983 and once again featured Ettingshausen.
-Future internationals Greg Alexander and Paul Sironen and future first grade regulars, Tony Butterfield and Jeff Hardy, were also a part of the side.
+Future internationals Greg Alexander and Paul Sironen, and future first grade regulars, Tony Butterfield and Jeff Hardy, were also a part of the side.

-In 1984, the Schoolboys hosted a tour by the British Upper Schools and Colleges (BUSCARLA), winning both matches against the tourists.
-The 1984 Australian Schoolboys was also the first to feature a player who would go on to represent a country other than Australia at international level.
-Theo Anast from Armidale High School would later play six games for France between 1993 and 1994.
+In 1984, the Schoolboys hosted a tour by the British Upper Schools and Colleges (BUSCARLA), winning both matches.
+The 1984 Australian Schoolboys was also the first to feature a player who went on to represent a country other than Australia at international level.
+Theo Anast from Armidale High School later played six games for France between 1993 and 1994.

 The team selected in 1985 went undefeated against a touring Junior Kiwis side and in 1986 went undefeated once again on their tour of England.
 The 1986 side featured future Australian internationals Bradley Clyde and Andrew Gee.
 In 1987, another merit side was selected, which featured Clyde for the second time.

 In 1988, the side toured New Zealand and featured Tim Brasher, David Fairleigh and a 16-year-old Brad Fittler.
 The team went undefeated.
 Fittler was named again in 1989, as the Schoolboys hosted the British Amateur Rugby League under 19's (BARLA) for two games, winning both.